How to Apply for Aid.

 The Drew University SAP requirements, as well as the appeal process for students who fail to meet them, can be found in our online catalog.

 Undergraduate students are expected to maintain full-time registration.
 (Full-time registration is 12 credits or more per semester.)
-Students enrolled for less than 12 credits in the final semester of their senior year may receive financial aid (including Drew scholarships) on a prorated basis.
-Please visit the Office of Financial Assistance if you are planning on enrolling less than full time.
+Please visit the Office of Financial Assistance if you are planning on enrolling less than full-time.

 To complete the degree in the normal eight semesters, a student must average 16 credits per semester.
 Unless an appeal is granted by the Financial Aid Academic Progress Appeals Committee, recipients of Drew scholarships are limited to a maximum of four years of institutional assistance as full-time students; years of study at other institutions are counted toward the four-year total.
 In no case may a full-time student expect to spend more than 10 semesters earning a degree, unless granted an exception to the rule by the Committee on Academic Standing.
 Students must maintain, after two years, the grade-point average required for graduation (2.0) to receive financial assistance.
 If a student is placed on required leave, he or she is not eligible for assistance during that period.
 A student can re-establish his or her eligibility for financial assistance through an interview with the dean of student life and an academic progress petition to the Financial Aid Academic Progress Appeals Committee.